-L-920 Poster on "What Does Real Life Cost?" -For grades 9-12; identify and illustrate the true costs of living on your own as outlined in the activities on pp. 32-33.
-Use 20" X 30" foam core board or cardboard.
-Write a narrative of your answers to the questions in "Check This Out!" on p.
-33 and tell what conclusions you were able to draw from the experience.
+L-925 Money Fundamentals Poster on "How Much Does Real Life Cost?"
+Identify and illustrate the true costs of living on your own as outlined in the activities on pp. 32-33.
+Write a narrative of your answers to the questions in "Check This Out:" on pp. 33 and tell what conclusions you were able to draw from the experience.
 At the end of the narrative, list the sources of information you used in researching your topic.
 Make a poster related to "the financial responsibilities of living on your own.
-Include name, age, and county at top of narrative.
-The narrative can be handwritten or a computer printout; single or double spaced; on plain white or notebook paper--one to two pages, printed on front side only.
+Include name and county at the top of the narrative.
+The narrative can be handwritten or a computer printout; single or double-spaced; on plain white or notebook paper-one to two pages, written/printed on the front side only.
 Place the narrative in a plastic sleeve.
 Attach the sleeve to the back of the poster with tape or a binder clip.